 A proper fit is paramount.
 An ill-fitting no-pull device can be ineffective, uncomfortable, or even dangerous.

-- Measurements: Always measure your dog’s chest girth (circumference around the widest part of their rib cage, just behind the front legs) and neck circumference.
-For some harnesses, chest width might also be relevant.
-Compare these measurements to the manufacturer’s specific sizing chart.
+- Measurements: Always measure your dog’s chest girth (around the widest part of their rib cage, behind the front legs) and neck circumference.
+Compare these to the manufacturer’s sizing chart.

-- Adjustment Points: Opt for products with multiple adjustment points (typically 3-5).
-This allows you to fine-tune the fit for your dog’s unique body shape and accommodate any minor weight fluctuations.
+- Adjustment Points: Opt for products with multiple adjustment points (typically 3-5) to fine-tune the fit for your dog’s unique body shape and accommodate minor weight fluctuations.

 Leash Attachment Points